junesirius/junesirius.github.io/_posts/Supernatural/SPN_Crossover/SPN-Weeping-angel-whole-novel.md

 angels invading purgatory to save Cas, get infected, become mutated angels

+because they exist on timeline, if they exist in one point on timeline, they exist in all points on timeline

 petrify to sculpture shape with uncontrollable time travel ability and quantum-lock, can't move if stared at

 spread infection by touching other angels